section-engineering-education/engineering-education/articles/building-an-appointment-scheduling-telegram-bot/index.md

   - url: /engineering-education/building-an-appointment-scheduling-telegram-bot/hero.jpg
     alt: Building an Appointment Scheduling Telegram Bot with Python and Fauna
 ---

-In one of my previous article, I guided the readers in building an appointment scheduler with Django and the Fauna database.
-For this article, I would be doing the same but this time we would be rebuilding our app as a telegram bot.
+In this article, I would be doing the same but this time we would be rebuilding our app as a telegram bot.
 Visit [here](https://dev.to/chukslord1/building-an-appointment-scheduler-app-with-django-and-fauna-2n9o) to read the article on dev.to.
 <!--more-->
 ### Introduction
-For an introduction to the Fauna serverless database visit [here](https://dev.to/chukslord1/building-an-appointment-scheduler-app-with-django-and-fauna-2n9o).
+#### What is Fauna?
+[Fauna](https://docs.fauna.com/fauna/current/) is a client-side serverless document database that uses GraphQL and the Fauna Query Language (FQL) to support various data types and relational databases in a serverless API.

 #### Prerequisites
 To follow along with this tutorial, you need to have: